Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

-For bi-stochastically normalized graph Laplacian, the bi-stochastic kernel was proposed in \cite{coifman2013bi} for graph-based data analysis without solving for matrix scaling.
-From the perspective of integral kernel, \cite{marshall2019manifold} proved the point-wise convergence of the bi-stochastically normalized kernel operator to the manifold operator.
-For i.i.d. data lying on a hyper-torus, \cite{wormell2021spectral} proved that bi-stochastically normalized graph Laplacian achieves an eigenvalue convergence rate of $O( n^{-2/(d+8) +o(1)})$ which also holds with the standard (traditional) normalization, and eigenspace convergence using bi-stochastic normalization enjoys an improved rate of $O( n^{-4/(d+12) +o(1)})$.
+The bi-stochastic graph Laplacian was previously studied in \cite{wormell2021spectral}, which we comment in detail here.
+Considering the setting of i.i.d. data lying on a hyper-torus, \cite{wormell2021spectral} proved that bi-stochastically normalized graph Laplacian achieves an eigenvalue convergence rate of $O( n^{-2/(d+8) +o(1)})$ which also holds with the standard (traditional) normalization, and eigenspace convergence using bi-stochastic normalization enjoys an improved rate of $O( n^{-4/(d+12) +o(1)})$.
 The paper also derived point-wise rate of the bi-stochastically normalized semi-group operator $P^n_\epsilon = I + \epsilon L^n_\epsilon$, where $L^n_\epsilon$ is the finite-sample graph Laplacian.
 The point-wise rate of $P^n_\epsilon$ to approximate $e^{\epsilon \calL}$ was shown to be $O(\epsilon^3, n^{-1/2}\epsilon^{-d/4})$ where $\calL$ is the weighted manifold Laplacian, see Proposition 3.6 and Theorem 3.7 in \cite{wormell2021spectral}.
-However, since $\frac{1}{\epsilon}(e^{\epsilon \calL} -I)$ only approximates $\calL$ up to $O(\epsilon)$, the induced point-wise rate of $L^n_\epsilon$ to approximate $\calL$ is $O(\epsilon, n^{-1/2}\epsilon^{-d/4-1})$, which at optimal $\epsilon$ leads to the eigenvalue rate therein as $O(n^{-1/(d/2+4)})$ and is worse than the point-wise rate for traditionally normalized graph Laplacians \cite{singer2006graph}.
+However, since $\frac{1}{\epsilon}(e^{\epsilon \calL} -I)$ only approximates $\calL$ up to $O(\epsilon)$, the induced point-wise rate of $L^n_\epsilon$ to approximate $\calL$ is $O(\epsilon, n^{-1/2}\epsilon^{-d/4-1})$, which at optimal $\epsilon$ leads to the eigenvalue rate therein as $O(n^{-2/(d+8)})$ and is slower than the point-wise rate $O(n^{-2/(d+6)})$ for traditionally normalized graph Laplacians \cite{singer2006graph}.
 In addition, the techniques in \cite{wormell2021spectral} cannot directly extend when the manifold is not a torus.
-The current work uses different techniques to prove the point-wise convergence of bi-stochastically normalized graph Laplacian under general manifold data settings and matches the traditional point-wise rate of $O(n^{-1/(d/2+3)})$.
-We also theoretically analyze the robustness to data noise.
+In the current work, we use a different technique to prove the point-wise convergence of bi-stochastic graph Laplacian, which applies to general manifold data (not necessarily on a hyper-torus).
+Our result also matches the traditional point-wise rate of $O(n^{-2/(d+6)})$.
+In addition, we theoretically analyze the robustness to data noise.